 PCB Design Considerations

 When you are crafting your Rigid-Flex Printed Circuit Board, there are certain things that you must first take into consideration, as they can significantly reflect on the overall outcome of the application.

-Furthermore, it would be best if you did not repeatedly bend the flex circuits as it places stresses on the various surface-mount pads and holes.
+Furthermore, it would be best not to repeatedly bend the flex circuits as it stresses the various surface-mount pads and holes.

-When you are designing your trace routing, you should also take into consideration some practices that will reduce the stress that you might otherwise experience on your flex circuit.
+When designing your trace routing, you should also consider some practices that will reduce the stress you might otherwise experience on your flex circuit.